amberwood31/robust_backend/README.md

 Cluster-based Penalty Scaling for Robust Pose Graph Optimization
 =======

+This work is implemented within RTABMAP framework (https://github.com/introlab/rtabmap).
+Since the actual implementation is within the OptimizerGTSAM source code, it obviously could be separated from RTABMAP and used by itself.
+We chose to work within RTABMAP to leverage its extensive libraries and well-designed parameter header.

 ### To Use:
 1. Clone and build the robust backend
 ```